robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0210/README.md

                   '
 ```

 The Tuning word (note in dds) is stored round robin in the samples array.
-This is done in timer 1.

-When we determine port B, we use the tuning word and then bit 1 and bit 2 are just
+To determine port B, we use the tuning word and then bit 1 and bit 2 are just
 the spread and spread/2 Mod 127.
-Basically, we are using tuning words that were recorded in the past.
+It it not PWM, we are just flipping bits.
+It sounds better if all bits are set at once.

-127 is chosen because the math is easy...but there is enough memory for 100 more
+The size of 127 is chosen because the math is easy...but there is enough memory for 100 more
 samples.
 Alas...not enough to make it a easy 256 ints.

 When mixed, there is some phasing effects.
 Consider modulating the phase a bit to make it